 Furthermore, in the valleys, (limatons) where the intersection of two sloping roof planes connect, a sufficient width of valley gutter flashing (botagua) needs to be installed to prevent wind-driven rain and water flowing down into the valley from entering under the roofing materials and into the dwellings interior ceilings.

 One solution is to install new drip edge flashing behind all gutters between the top of the fascia and the bottom of the roofing material.
 Another configuration of flashing should be installed on the upper edges of the roof as well as install wider and longer ridge cap on all ridges.

 The average construction worker cannot properly complete flashing installations.
 Here in Costa Rica, the common flashing materials available from the local building suppliers are small and cut into standard sizes.
 These standard materials need to be overlapped and sealed with high-performance adhesives, in order to create waterproof barriers that prevent rainwater from entering dwellings.

 When installed correctly, custom fabricated contiguous sheet metal flashings will provide the homeowner with many more years of reliability.
 Proper flashing is made from rolled aluminum in variable lengths by custom fabricators who understand how to cut and bend metal to form waterproof barriers.
 It’s advisable to utilize the services of a metal flashing fabricator who also installs the finished product.
 This way, there is less room for error since the installer cannot blame the fabricator for flashings that do not fit tightly to the roof and exterior finishes.

-The optimum flashing for the edges of your roof is a custom made gutter that overlaps the roof surface and moisture, bugs, bats or rodents cannot enter inside the soffit or under the roof deck.
+The optimum flashing for the edges of your roof is a custom made gutter that overlaps the roof surface, preventing moisture, bugs, bats or rodents from entering inside the soffit or under the roof deck.